-29 Beyond 0.7%: measuring ODA effectiveness
+37 Beyond 0.7%: measuring ODA effectiveness

 To support progress on the SDGs, we urgently need new data and holistic evaluation methods to assess the effectiveness of ODA.
-By Daniele Guariso and Omar Guerrero
+By Daniele Guariso and Omar Guerrero vividly exposed the UN's inability to avert and resolve conflict.
+The UN apparatus must become more proactive and effective.
+By Richard Gowan

-INTERNATIONAL PEACE AND SECURITY
+PEACE AND JUSTICE

-32 Redefining the UN's prime purpose
+40 Redefining the UN's prime purpose Events in Ukraine, Gaza, and Haiti have